 Although many of the software development professionals visiting this website may not have participated in megaprojects, they will, as I have, find the challenges these projects face pretty familiar.

-Therefore, we hope the ideas this article discusses might come in handy when planning or executing your next project.
+Therefore, we hope this article’s ideas might be useful when planning or executing your next project.

 Bent Flyvbjerg has been studying megaprojects for 30 years and has published several papers and books on the topic.
 His work will form the basis of our subsequent analysis and discussion.

 So, what are megaprojects?